bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 #### Stay Connected
-If you'd like to be on my mailing list and receive personal updates on upcoming books and courses, feel free to send me an email at `bobleesj@gmail.com`
+I focus on building a long-term relationship with you.
+Feel free to follow on my social media for personal updates and engagement.
+You may see what my daily activity is like on Instagram.

 <p>
 <a href="http://bobthedeveloper.io"><img src="https://img.shields.io/badge/Personal-Website-333333.svg"></a>
 <a href="https://facebook.com/bobthedeveloper"><img src="https://img.shields.io/badge/Facebook-Like-3B5998.svg"></a> <a href="https://youtube.com/bobthedeveloper"><img src="https://img.shields.io/badge/YouTube-Subscribe-CE1312.svg"</a> <a href="https://twitter.com/bobleesj"><img src="https://img.shields.io/badge/Twitter-Follow-55ACEE.svg"></a> <a href="https://instagram.com/bobthedev